Andrey Belozersky: Childhood

-A. N. Belozersky was born in Tashkent, in a family of the official.
-His father, Nikolay Andreevich Belozersky, was born in the Russian family that migrated to Central Asia, and worked as a lawyer of the judicial chamber.
+A. N. Belozersky was born in Tashkent, in the family of an official.
+His father, Nikolay Andreevich Belozersky, was born into a Russian family that migrated to Central Asia, and worked as a lawyer in the judicial chamber.
 His mother, Evgeniya Semenovna Lahtina, worked as a musician teacher in a gymnasium.
-There were three children in their family: Nikolay, Lidiya and Andrey.
-When parents died in 1913, Andrey was sent to the Gatchina orphanage but he was accepted into the family of his mother’s sister in 1917 when the orphanage was closed.
-Tatyana Semenovna Ivanova, sister of Andrey’s mother, lived in Verny town (now Alma-Ata).
+There were three children in their family: Nikolay, Lidiya, and Andrey.
+When his parents died in 1913, Andrey was sent to the Gatchina orphanage, but he was accepted into the family of his mother's sister in 1917, when the orphanage was closed.
+Tatyana Semenovna Ivanova, sister of Andrey's mother, lived in Verny town (now Alma-Ata).

-Students years
+Student years

-When Belozersky was 16 (in 1921) he was enrolled in the National University of Uzbekistan in the Faculty of Physics and Mathematics.
-At that time, Belozersky didn’t even have a secondary diploma.
-He was taught N. A. Dimo, A. L. Brodsky, P. A. Baranov, I. A.Raikova, A. I. Vvedensky and others.
-While studying, Belozersky was working as laboratory assistant (1923-1924) and since 1925 Belozersky had been teaching on Faculty of Labor in SAGA.
-Also, in this university under the guidance of A. V. Blagoveshchensky, he made his first research work – investigation of proton concentration in water extracts of some mountain plants’ leaves.
+In 1921, when Belozersky was 16, he was enrolled at the National University of Uzbekistan (NUUz) in the Faculty of Physics and Mathematics.
+At that time, Belozersky didn't even have a secondary diploma.
+He was taught by N. A. Dimo, A. L. Brodsky, P. A. Baranov, I. A. Raikova, A. I. Vvedensky, and others.
+While studying, Belozersky worked first as a laboratory assistant (1923–1924), and from 1925 taught at the Faculty of Labor in NUUz.
+Also, at this university, under the guidance of A. V. Blagoveshchensky, he did his first research work — an investigation of proton concentration in water extracts of some mountain plants’ leaves.

-In 1927 A. N. Belozersky graduated from the Faculty of Physics and Mathematics with specialty “plant physiology”.
-From 1927 to 1930 he studied at the postgraduate school of the SAGA.
+In 1927, Belozersky graduated from the Faculty of Physics and Mathematics with the specialty of "plant physiology".
+From 1927 to 1930 he studied at the postgraduate school of NUUz.